ccsjib/syllabusscraper/README.md

 # syllabusscraper

 So, back in Freshman year I wanted my computer desktop to be cooler and I found this program called Rainmeter.
 It allows you to put various customized and interactive widgets on your desktop.
 It has its own scripting language, but as a beginner I downloaded others' published widgets to get the look I wanted.
-Eventually, I stumbled upon an interactive dock (https://www.deviantart.com/not-finch/art/Interactive-Dock-for-Rainmeter-772713805) which lets you open programs.
+Eventually, I stumbled upon an interactive dock ([Interactive Dock](https://www.deviantart.com/not-finch/art/Interactive-Dock-for-Rainmeter-772713805)) which lets you open programs.
 I had gotten more comfortable with Rainmeter so I was able to understand how this widget worked.
 I changed the animation speed and orientation along with connecting each button to my class documents folders and giving them icons.

 ![raimeter dock](https://github.com/ccsjib/syllabusscraper/blob/main/RainmeterDock.png)